 - Private transfers & tours: The most reliable option for long distances.

 - Driving: Possible but be cautious of road conditions, police checkpoints, and animals on rural roads.
+If you plan to rent a car, a hands-free phone mount like this one can make it much easier to follow GPS directions safely while driving.

 - Public transport: Buses and shared taxis can be overcrowded and less safe.
 Use them only if you’re comfortable with local travel.